-Discovering the Dutch Food Culture
+Discovering Dutch Food Culture

-Our extended visit to Nijmegen was not intended to be a lesson in traditional Dutch food.
-We were actually there dog-sitting as International Housesitters over the winter holidays.
-However, we quickly took a liking to the local fare and trying as much popular Dutch food as possible became a priority.
+Our extended visit to Nijmegen was not intended to be a lesson in traditional Dutch Cuisine.
+We were actually there as International Housesitters over the winter holidays.

-We feasted on Dutch traditional cuisine and got a taste of more modern eats.
-Plus, our Christmastime Visit to the Netherlands included a Dutch menu of hearty dishes, sweet treats, holiday specialties…and lots of cheese.
+However, we quickly took a liking to the local fare.
+Plus, our Christmastime Visit to Amsterdam included many hearty dishes, sweet treats, holiday specialties…and lots of cheese.

 Since that first trip, we have returned to the Netherlands numerous times.
-No, not just because of all the Dutch cheese…but would you blame us?
-On each occasion, we have taken the opportunity to gorge on our favorite nibbles, as well as explore Dutch cuisine we have yet to try.
+No, not just because of all the cheese…but would you blame us?

 Must-Try Dutch Cuisine

-Additionally, because we know many travelers – specifically to Amsterdam – are in search of the best Dutch eats.
-So we also highlight the best restaurants in Amsterdam to find each of the specific Netherlands famous food items.
+In our discovery of the local fare, we tried to find real Dutch food.
+If applicable, we also highlight the best restaurants in Amsterdam to find each of these famous food items.

 #1 Kaas (Cheese)

-Let’s get straight to the point: The cheese in the Netherlands is amazing.
-Cheese shops, Dutch delicatessens – even the grocery store – stock everything from large round slabs down to tiny wedges.
 Soft cheese, hard cheese, old or young…we like them all.
-In fact, the cheese is so incredible and so prevalent that some think it is the National Dish of the Netherlands (it’s actually Stamppot, which is next on our list!).
+In fact, it’s so incredibly prevalent that some think it is the National Dish of the Netherlands (it’s actually Stamppot, which is next on our list).

-The Dutch cheese specialty is Gouda, named after the city where it originated.
-It is pronounced how-dah – and is nothing like Gouda cheese in North America.
-There are different types of Gouda based on age Our preference is the Oude (Old) cheese that has aged 10-12 months.
-Cheese crystals crunch between our teeth and the pungent, but oh-so heavenly, taste lingers long after the cheese is gone.
+There are different types of Gouda based on age.
+Our preference is the Oude (Old) that has aged 10-12 months.
+Crystals crunch between your teeth and the pungent taste lingers long after the cheese is gone.

 Where To Eat Dutch Cheese